pitosalas/cleancont/output/2020-01-27-Some-great-links-for-01_28_2020.md

 ---
 title: "Some great links for  01/28/2020"
-subtitle: "* [The Cost of Investing Too Heavily in a JavaScript Framework - DEV Community ](<https://dev.to/rya..."
+subtitle: "* The Cost of Investing Too Heavily in a JavaScript Framework - DEV Community"
 category: "uncategorized"
 tags: []
 date: "2020-01-27"